SebastianDominguezC/molecular-dynamics/README.md

 # Molecular-Dynamics

 A simple molecular-dynamics simulation in Rust, using the Lennard-Jones potential for particle interactions.
 Particles are also confined within a Box, which also emits a Lennard-Jones potential.
+There is also a simple implementation of a harmonic oscillator centered at the origin.
+This `Rust` code only generates the data, analyzing can be done with whatever tool desired.

+## Cases

+All cases bellow are inside [the cases folder](./src/cases/)

-## Simple
+### Simple

 The `simple` simulation considers the particles are in a vacuum confined by walls.